suyunlei/UMS/contact/index.md

 Required application materials include:

 *   Curriculum Vitae (CV)
-*   Motivation Letter outlining your academic interests and reasons for applying
+*   Motivation Letter outlining your academic interests and reasons for applying (optional)
-*   Transcripts from your undergraduate and/or master's studies
+*   Transcripts from your undergraduate and/or master's studies (optional)
 *   Preliminary Research Proposal or Portfolio (optional)

 We look forward to hearing from you and exploring new opportunities together!